Bachelor of Medical Sciences

 Fill out the application form and attach the required documents:

-Upload IELTS/TOEFL certificates in your personal account in the section "Upload IELTS/TOEFL" and fill up the required information about the certificate.
+Upload IELTS/TOEFL results/certificates in your personal account in the section "Upload IELTS/TOEFL" and fill up the required information about the certificate.

 Check your e-mail for notifications from the NU Admissions Department and your personal account to learn about your application status.